Need an EPC in Slough?

 • Is It Possible To Let A Property Without Having An EPC?

 The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
 An average UK property is a D60.
 Rental properties should be at least an E rating.
 If it is not an E then the landlord will need to carry out some of the recommendations on the EPC to increase the rating.
-If an E rating cannot be achieved, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.
+If an E rating can not be achieved, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

 What Is The Fine For Not Having An EPC?